 The only pests are aphids in the ear - an EAMU exists for Teppeki.

 No diseases have been found to date.

 Canary Seed has a low demand for fertiliser.

 There is some evidence that Canary Seed will respond well to Potassium, which should be applied to the seedbed.
-Typical rates are 25 - 50 kg/ha depending on the index.
+Typical rates are 25 - 30 kg/ha depending on the index.

 Nitrogen can be applied and incorporated into the seedbed, after drilling or after crop emergence as convenient.
 Demand is low, but for index 0 situations (following a straw crop and with no recent organic manures) 60 kg/ha is adequate.
 If the farm has a known Sulphur deficiency this needs to be corrected.